Graduate Semester Abroad Programs

 - Current status as an AU graduate student.
 Programs are open to all graduate students from any AU school or college.

 - Good academic and university standing.
-Students must have at least a 3.0 GPA at AU and be cleared by Judicial Affairs and Mediation Services (JAMS) for participation.
+Students must have at least a 3.0 GPA at AU and be cleared by Student Conduct and Conflict Resolution Services for participation.

 How to apply: